Bergis1610/Software_Engineering_LesChevalier/README.md

 ## Testing
+Unit testing has become a requirement for any develooper.
+Testing is a task of the developer now in every envioremnt of programing and has to be incoporated acordingly.
 The general testing engine used by this project consists of jest and react-test-renderer.
 You can run the tests by using the following command:
 ```
 $ npm test
 ```

 <br/><br/>